 For the 2017-18 academic year, the community college workforce program has distributed 1,908 certificates for completing 6-18 units, 5,620 certificates for completing 18 units or more, and 2,799 other degrees and certifications including industry apprenticeship certifications and Associate of Arts/Science degrees.
-Approximately 7,112 community college students statewide have received certificates and degreesparticipated in these programs.
+Approximately 7,112 community college students statewide participated in these programs.